Japan's crazy underground bike vaults

 Eco Cycle aims to encourage cycling, but free-up space on Tokyo's crowded streets.

-"In Japan, there are many illegally parked bicycles in city centers," says Tsunenobu Nozaki, manager of construction design and planning at Giken, the Japanese company which invented Eco-Cycle.
+"In Japan, there are many illegally parked bicycles in city centers," says Tsunenobu Nozaki, manager of construction design and planning at Giken, the Japanese company which invented Eco Cycle.

 "If a bicycle park is far away from the cyclists' destination, no one will use it. "